The day after the killing of George Floyd I, like everyone else, was heartbroken.

 Whew!
 I’ve never seen more images of Black people on my feeds and timeline.
 The thing is - they’re mostly either dead, dying, or fighting for their right to live.

 Our feeds can become echo chambers of sadness, and so especially at times like this, it’s important to make sure that we are consciously making room for black joy.
-Yesterday I spent time looking at a thread of Black people laughing together.
+Recently I spent time looking at a thread of Black people laughing together.
 Just being silly.
 They’re singing, they’re joking, they’re laughing.
 It.
 Felt.
 Amazing.
 I realised that it’s been a long time since I’ve seen us just being carefree.

 Look at the #blackjoy hashtag on Instagram.
 It will do you the world of good.